I started the largest global youth mental health NGO at 14, but that's not my whole story.

 "A full body shake under the magic of being alive.
 I close my eyes and wonder if this is what hugging the moon feels like.
 Solid ground where I thought I’d only find air; a rocky reassurance that I am not alone in this universe.
 For a very long time I was afraid of living, because i thought I’d already died, but how time bubbles up like soap! slippery and all-forgiving with a tinge of sage.
 I tell my shadow: you took your sweet time trying to extinguish the light.
 But look how the stars came out."

-Keynote to a global network of next-gen philanthropy and social sector leaders.
+Keynote to a global network of next-gen philanthropy and social sector leaders in Asia.

-Featured speaker at the Congress Center.
-Data-driven narratives on inclusive growth and mental health.
+Represented L2S at the Congress Center.
+Panel speaker on inclusive growth and mental health.

 When you want to chat, tell me who your audience is, what room you're trying to shape, and what you need them to walk out feeling.
 I'll be honest if I'm not the right fit.